Jewish astrology: Rabbinic belief

-In the Babylonian Talmud a controversy is presented among the sages of Israel as to whether the zodiac signs affect a person's destiny.
-The supportive opinions are of Rabbi Joshua the son of Levi, who lists the types of people according to the various zodiac signs, and of Rabbi Hanina, who believes that the astrological constellations (mazal) can make a person wise and can even make a person wealthy.
+In the Babylonian Talmud, a controversy is presented among the sages of Israel as to whether the changing signs of the zodiac affect a person's destiny.
+The supportive opinions are of Joshua ben Levi, who lists the types of people according to their various zodiac signs, and of Hanina bar Hama, who believes that the astrological constellations (mazzal) can make a person wise and can even make a person wealthy.
+Conversely, Johanan bar Nappaha held the view that "Israel is not bound by the effects of the changing horoscopes."
+He assayed to bring proof from a verse taken from the prophet Jeremiah: "Learn not the way of the nations, nor be dismayed at the signs of the heavens because the nations are dismayed at them."

-Contrary to this view, there is Rabbi Yohanan's view that "Israel is not bound by the effects of the changing horoscopes," who assayed to bring proof from a verse taken from the Prophet Jeremiah: "Learn not the way of the nations, nor be dismayed at the signs of the heavens because the nations are dismayed at them."
-The opinions of Rab, of Samuel and of Rabbi Akiva, however, seem to be supportive of applied astrology, even though the people of Israel are not bound by the influences of the constellations.
+The opinions of Abba Arikha, of Samuel of Nehardea and of Rabbi Akiva, however, seem to be supportive of applied astrology, even though the people of Israel are not bound by the influences of the constellations.
 Other rabbis have vaunted their knowledge of applied astrology.
-Said Samuel, "I know the pathways of heaven as I do the pathways of Nehardea, excepting the comet, about which I know nothing."
-Elsewhere, said Rav Samuel bar Abba: "I am familiar with the streets of the firmament [in heaven] just as I am familiar with the streets of Nehardea."
-Rabbi Zutra bar Tobiah said in Rab's name: "He that is able to calculate the Precession of the Equinoxes (Heb. tekufot) and astrological horoscopes (Heb. mazalot) but does not, one may have no conversation with him."
+Said Samuel of Nehardea, "I know the pathways of heaven as I do the pathways of Nehardea, excepting the comet, about which I know nothing."

+In several places in the Talmud it is stated that every man has a celestial body (mazzal), i.e. a particular star which is his patron from conception and birth (Shabbat 53b; Baba Kama 2b) and which perceives things unknown to the man himself (Megillah 3a; Sanhedrin 94a).
+Two people born under the same star are also said to have a bodily and spiritual kinship (Nedarim 39b; Baba Metzia 30b).

-Raba (ca. 350 CE) says, "Duration of life, progeny, and subsistence are dependent upon the constellations."
+Rava says, "Duration of life, progeny, and subsistence are dependent upon the constellations."

-The great men of Israel in the Middle Ages, viz., Rabbi Saadia Gaon (in his commentary on the Book of Creation), R. Solomon ibn Gabirol (in his Keter Malkhut) and R. Abraham bar Hiyya ha-Nasi and R. Abraham ibn Ezra (1092–1167) considered astrology to be true wisdom and even expressed this belief in their works.
-Rabbi Judah Halevi also acknowledges in his magnum opus, Sefer ha-Kuzari, that the celestial bodies have an influence on earthly affairs, but does not admit that the astrologers have the ability to determine the mode of operation of the star systems on human beings and other living creatures in the terrestrial world.
+The great men of Israel in the Middle Ages, viz., Saadia Gaon, in his commentary on the Sefer Yetzirah; Solomon ibn Gabirol in his Keter Malkhut, and Abraham bar Hiyya, ha-Nasi and Abraham ibn Ezra considered astrology to be true wisdom and even expressed this belief in their works.
+Judah Halevi also acknowledges in his magnum opus, the Kuzari, that the celestial bodies have an influence on earthly affairs, but does not admit that the astrologers have the ability to determine the mode of operation of the star systems on human beings and other living creatures in the terrestrial world.

-Maimonides (1138–1204), in his day, took a more critical approach to the topic of astrology, ruling that man was entirely incapable of foretelling futurities by observing the celestial bodies, especially if those same astrological formulae were faulty.
+Maimonides, who lived in the late twelfth century, took a more critical approach to the topic of astrology, ruling that man was entirely incapable of foretelling futurities by observing the celestial bodies, especially if those same astrological formulae were faulty.
 He, therefore, cancelled its practice altogether.
-Among the early rabbis, Maimonides was the sole rabbinic antagonist of such practices.
+Among the rabbis of the Middle Ages, Maimonides was the sole antagonist of such practices.